Uniform K-stability of polarized spherical varieties: Polarizations close to the anticanonical line bundle

-\begin{proof} It follows from the simple remark that all the combinatorial data associated to the polarization vary continuously.
-From this, one can choose a continuous family of elements of the varying moment polytopes such that it coincides with \(\weightSection\) on the given \(\lineBundle\).
+\begin{proof} The result follows from the simple remark that all the combinatorial data associated to the polarization vary continuously.
+One can consequently choose a continuous family of elements of the varying moment polytopes such that it coincides with \(\weightSection\) on the given \(\lineBundle\).
 Then the corresponding function \(L_{r+1}\) varies continuously as well, and the condition \(\min L_{r+1} > \delta\) is an open condition. \end{proof}

 \begin{cor} Let \(\polVar\) be a Gorenstein Fano toroidal horospherical variety.
 Then there exists a neighborhood of the anticanonical line bundle where \(\group\)-uniform K-stability is equivalent to vanishing of the Futaki invariant. \end{cor}